My daughter is a teenager and I hear all sorts of stories about the antics of her peers.

 Crucially, they are not doing these things because they think they are safe.

 They are well aware that these things are forbidden and unhealthy.
-They do them because it is ‘cool’, rebellious and – yes – dangerous.
+They do them because they are ‘cool’, rebellious and – yes – dangerous.

 While the videos advised against using vapes, note that the vaping puppet was the coolest character in the adverts, easily appealing to the children most likely to rebel.